bytebase/bytebase.com-old/content/docs/vcs-integration/name-and-organize-schema-files.md

 - [Schema migration](/docs/concepts/migration-types#schema-migration) - in this case, the file needs to use `ddl` as the keyword.
 - [Data change](/docs/concepts/migration-types#data-migration) - in this case, the file needs to use `dml` as the keyword.

-#### Environment Name (Optional)
+#### Environment Id (Optional)

-Environment name should match the destined environment name of the database.
-Unlike database name matching rule, the environment name match is **case-insensitive**.
+Environment id should match the destined environment id of the database.
 This is useful to disambiguate the database if multiple databases have the same name across the environments.

 #### Description (Optional)